Truck Stops: A Trucker's Home Away From Home

-It was late morning, and the truckers filed through the Pilot Travel Center door, one after another.
-They were from Wisconsin, Kentucky, Canada, Michigan.
-Their trucks outside held everything from meat and toys to milk products, paper rolls, tobacco, alcohol, and auto parts.
+On a typical morning in a Pilot Travel Center along I-94 in Dexter, Michigan, truckers filed through the doors.
+They were from all over: Wisconsin, Kentucky, Canada, and Michigan.
+Their trucks outside held everything from meat and toys, to milk products, paper rolls, tobacco, alcohol, auto parts, and more.

-Truck stops, said Chris Vallom, a six-year trucker from Prescott, Canada, answer that first, burning question OTR truckers face every morning: “Where am I going to stay tonight?”
+Chris Vallom, a driver from Prescott, Canada who has been behind the wheel for 6 years said, "Truck stops answer that first, burning question OTR truckers face every morning: 'where am I going to stay tonight?'”

 There are more than 1,500 truck stops in the U.S., according to the combined reported locations by the three giants, Pilot Flying J, T/A (TravelCenters of America), and Love’s.

-These centers offer a staggering array of goods and services.
-This Pilot is a good example.
+These centers offer a large array of goods and services.

-The inventory in the stores is huge, and includes clothing, hats, gloves and the like, and 12-volt products such as televisions, toaster ovens, coffee makers, truck accessories such as CB radio equipment and hazmat placards, audiobooks, movies, video games and, at least at this Pilot, Beanie Babies and beaded jewelry.
+The inventory in the stores is huge and can include clothing, hats, gloves, and the like.
+They also carry 12-volt products such as televisions, toaster ovens, coffee makers, truck accessories such as CB radio equipment and hazmat placards, audiobooks, movies, and video games.
+They also offer all kinds of hardware and vehicle-related products.

-This Pilot is a regular stop, he said, because “it’s one hour from the Canadian border.”
+"This Pilot is a regular stop," he said, because “it’s one hour from the Canadian border.”
 Plus, he likes the chocolate coffee he can make here.
-There is a shortage overall of truck stops, he said.
+"There is a shortage overall of truck stops," he said.
 He wishes there were more, so truckers didn’t have to spend nights in big, bare parking lots.

 Shannon agreed.
-The truck stop is, in one word, “Home,” he said.
+"The truck stop is, in one word, 'home,'" he said.
 “This is where we shower, where we eat.
-All of us here are all alike: We’re loners.
+All of us here are all alike – we’re loners.
 But we connect at the truck stop.”